-Note: If you don’t meet the minimum cleaning requirements, your landlord may have to hire a cleaning service to get the job done.
-In this case they can charge you for the cost.
+Note: If the tenant(s) don’t meet the minimum cleaning requirements, landlords may have to hire a cleaning service to get the job done.
+In this case, they can charge the tenant for the cost.

 Experienced landlords can recommend good cleaning companies; in fact, they may have agreements with a cleaning company for good rates.
 You should try to find an insured provider, so you can rest easy that the costs of any damage or theft will be covered by the cleaning company.

-Tip: It would help a lot if you could obtain a copy of the final inventory inspection checklist from your landlord.
+Tip: If you are the tenant, it would help a lot if you could obtain a copy of the final inventory inspection checklist from your landlord.
 Whether you are conducting the cleaning operation yourself or hiring professionals, the checklist is an invaluable resource, as you will know exactly which elements of the property will be the focus of the inspection.

 How much does an end of tenancy agreement clean cost?

 Professional cleaners are the safest way to ensure you have your full deposit returned.
 However, if you live in a small property, you may be able to do it yourself.

 This will be easier if you have taken care to keep the property in good condition throughout the tenancy or if the property came was rented unfurnished.

 You may still need to use specialised equipment, beyond the rubber gloves and the Dettol!
 Carpets, in particular, will likely need cleaning by professional equipment.